DRMacIver/minithesis/README.md

 # Minithesis

-This is is an incredibly minimal implementation of the core idea of [Hypothesis](https://github.com/HypothesisWorks/hypothesis), mostly intended for demonstration purposes to show someone how they might get the basics of it up and running.
+This is is an incredibly minimal implementation of the core idea of [Hypothesis](https://github.com/HypothesisWorks/hypothesis).

-Minithesis supports:
+It is mostly intended to provide a minimal implementation of a powerful modern property-based testing library that is easy to port to new languages.

+Minithesis supports the following features absent from most property-based testing libraries.:

 * Generating arbitrary values inline in the test, including based on previous test results
 * Fully generic shrinking
-* Preconditions
 * A test database
 * Targeted Property-Based Testing

-And it achieves this all in a relatively small amount of code - my original goal was to keep it under 1000 sloc, but then I implemented about twice the feature set I'd intended to and it didn't hit 300 sloc, so I doubt I'll come close to that (including comments, docstrings, etc. it might eventually hit 1kloc as I try to make it more easily understandable and more thoroughly explained)
+It achieves all of this in less than 500 lines of relatively straightforward Python (plus comments).

 ## Notes